How are we tracking?

 A surveillance audit is undertaken part-way through our period of certification to assure the Ministry of Health that we continue to meet all relevant standards.

-- A summary of this report is available here
+- A summary of this report, and previous audits, is available here